PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 ## Pull Requests

-Now that you have made atomic commits, you surely have a lot of commits for one pull request.

-**A pull request should answer to a single given issue**.
-Do not ever make a single pull request for many purposes.
-Do not hesitate to split your big commit into several subprojects.
-It will be easier and quicker to review.

-As all your commits messages are well-formatted, just make a summary of your pull request’s purpose in its GitHub title.
-A summary does not mean it can not be explicit.
-Please describe what your pull request does in detail (avoid "Fix product page" or "Category page improvement").
-Then, just fill the PR template table to answer some questions which will help the team make a decision faster.

-Please note that all the pull requests must follow those guidelines.
-If the commit messages are not well-formatted, the pull request's title is not correct, or the table is not properly filled, we will not be able to accept your pull request.

-### Pull requests requirements

-Code submitted through your Pull Request will be reviewed by PrestaShop maintainers.
+Changes submitted through your Pull Request will be reviewed by PrestaShop maintainers.
 The code review process is generally regarded as a good practice and adopted by hundreds of software projects around the world.
 It provides lot of benefits:

-- it helps spotting errors in the code, because we all make mistakes and it's very hard to find one's own mistakes
+- **it helps spotting errors in the code**, because we all make mistakes and it's very hard to find one's own mistakes.
-- it helps improving code quality not only by ensuring it's readable and understandable, but also by pinpointing design, performance or security issues that may have been unintentionally introduced by the author
+- **it helps improving code quality** not only by ensuring it's readable and understandable, but also by pinpointing design, performance or security issues that may have been unintentionally introduced by the author.
-- it helps spread knowledge of the code base, because the reviewer will learn how your code works too
+- **it helps spread knowledge of the code base**, because the reviewer will learn how your code works too.

-- and don't forget that reviewing is a discussion, not a to-do list: the goal is to find the best solution by sharing different opinions
+And don't forget that reviewing is a discussion, not a to-do list: the goal is to find the best solution by sharing different points of view.

 However, reviewing code is hard and can be exhausting.
-Making your pull request as easy as possible to review will help in getting it accepted swiftly.
-Completing the pull request form (explained below), properly explaining the reasons behind some of your technical choices, as well as any part of the code that could be tricky to understand... those are some examples of things that you can do to help ease up the process.
+Making your pull request as easy to review as possible will help in getting it accepted swiftly.
+Completing the pull request form (explained below) properly, explaining the reasons behind some of your technical choices as well as any part of the code that could be tricky to understand... those are some examples of things that you can do to help ease up the process.

 Also, please avoid submitting very large PRs when it can be avoided.